'Succession,' 'Parasite,' 'Fleabag' win at 2020 Golden Globes

 Gervais, who has a series on Netflix, said he could summarize the three-hour award show with a simple phrase: "Well done, Netflix.
 You win."
 The streaming giant came into the Globes with a commanding 34 nods: 17 in film categories and 17 in television categories.

-Hosting the Globes for the fifth time, Gervais was perhaps even more cutting than before.
+Hosting the Globes for the fifth, and according to him last time, Gervais was perhaps even more cutting than before.
 He told executives in the room that journalist Ronan Farrow, who has exposed cases of sexual misconduct, was coming for them.
 He said something vulgar that got bleeped about Judi Dench's part in "Cats."
 And most of all, he mocked Hollywood hypocrisy, skewering stars for working for companies like Apple, Amazon and the Walt Disney Co. while giving speeches urging social change.

 "If ISIS started a streaming service, you'd call your agent," Gervais told the starry crowd Sunday at the Beverly Hilton in Beverly Hills, California.